 During this period (semester) the student will not be eligible to receive Title IV, HEA funds but he/she may continue on a cash pay basis with an approved payment plan.
 Arrangements for payment should be completed on or before the first day of the semester.

-2. Supporting documentation that may be pertinent to the student’s appeal.
+- Supporting documentation that may be pertinent to the students appeal.

-3. An academic plan for success.
+- A plan for success.
 (Details will be outlined in students suspension appeal sheet received from FA office).

 If denied, the student is responsible for paying for their own educational costs until the student improves his/her scholastic record to meet the minimum standards.
 Students who were denied due to maximum time frame are responsible for paying for their own educational costs for the remainder of their degree program.